-- Tools (data, assays, libraries, research tools, reagents, model organisms, etc.) will be made available, in accordance with the NIH Data Sharing Policy and NIH Model Organism Sharing Policy, to all researchers in both the private and public sector free or for a nominal charge and with minimal restriction.
+Tools will be made available, in accordance with the NIH Research Tool Sharing Policy, to all researchers in both the private and public sector free or for a nominal charge and with minimal restriction.
 In some cases the Trustees of Dartmouth College (the institution) may determine that the public and the research community are better served by a licensing program whether or not patents have been filed.
 This may be relevant, for example, if a tool is best distributed under license to guarantee reagent availability and quality.

-- So that the entire research community can benefit from the tools, reagents, data and model organisms generated by the institution, pending third parties rights, the institution will transfer materials to outside researchers under a Material Transfer Agreements (MTAs) generated and monitored by Dartmouth’s Technology Transfer Office.
+So that the entire research community can benefit from the tools generated by the institution, pending third parties rights, the institution will transfer materials to outside researchers under a Material Transfer Agreements (MTAs) generated and monitored by Dartmouth’s Technology Transfer Office.
 Such MTAs will be made with no more restrictive terms than the Simple Letter Agreement (SLA) to non-profit institutions or the Uniform Biological Material Transfer Agreement (UMBTA) to for-profit ones.